-$$\dot{k}i = \frac{\partial F_i}{\partial k_i}.\tag{7}$$
+$$\dot{k}i = \frac{\partial F_i}{\partial k_i}.$$ (6)

 This can be interpreted as a decentralized adaptive control law for agent i, also known as gradient play (Shamma and Arslan [2005]).
-Assuming that agent i can measure its own fitness $F_i$ it does not need to know the strategies of its neighbors.
-Alternatively, if it knows the strategies of its neighbors it could estimate its fitness $F_i$ .
-The nonlinear dynamics of the adaptive dynamic network can be studied by substituting the expression for $F_i$ from (4)-(5) into (7).
+Assuming that agent i can measure its own fitness F_i it does not need to know the strategies of its neighbors.
+Alternatively, if it knows the strategies of its neighbors it could estimate its fitness F_i .
+The nonlinear dynamics of the adaptive dynamic network can be studied by substituting the expression for F_i from (4)-(5) into (6).

-In the case of N = 2 a complete bifurcation analysis was computed analytically with bifurcation parameter c, analogous to the large population case.
-The bifurcation diagram and three phase portraits in the space of investment strategies for the two nodes are shown in Figure 2 in the case $\beta = 3$ .
-For low values of c, there is one stable equilibrium $k^(c)$ that decreases with increasing cost c, i.e., both agents invest the same amount.
+In the case of N = 2 a complete bifurcation analysis was computed with bifurcation parameter c, analogous to the large population case.
+In this case for low values of c, there is one stable equilibrium $k^(c)$ that decreases with increasing cost c, i.e., both agents invest the same amount.
 With further increase in c there is first two saddle node bifurcations in which a symmetric pair of stable solutions appear; these correspond to one of the agents investing a lot and one investing very little.
-At a slightly higher c, there is a pitchfork bifurcation and the common solution $k^$ becomes unstable and thus the only stable solutions correspond to one leader and one follower.
+At a slightly higher c, there is a pitchfork bifurcation and the common solution k^ becomes unstable and thus the only stable solutions correspond to one leader and one follower.
 In similar analysis with larger N, there is multi-stability of solutions in which a subset of agents lead and the rest follow; as c increases the number of leaders decreases.
-In the case of an underlying star graph, it emerges that at low cost the fringe agents lead, at intermediate cost all agents
+In the case of an underlying star graph, it emerges that at low cost the fringe agents lead, at intermediate cost all agents invest but at a lower level, and at high cost only the center agent invests and the fringe agents follow.
+These and other results are described in Pais and Leonard [2013].